Fatores de Risco

 - we may experience a disruption in our existing business and our management’s attention may be diverted to matters relating to the acquisitions, transitions or integration;

 - we may experience difficulties in integrating the acquired company’s human resources or other administrative systems;

 - we may lose key personnel of the acquired company;

-- we may suffer a deterioration in our or the acquired company‘s relationships with customers, partners or suppliers of technology and outsourced products;
+- we may suffer a deterioration in our existing business or the acquired company’s relationships with customers, partners or suppliers of technology and outsourced products;

-- an acquisition may not promote our business strategy as we expected, we may not be successful in integrating an acquired business or technology as successfully as expected or we may not receive the expected return on our investments, which could adversely affect our business or results of operations;
+- an acquisition may not promote our business strategy as we expected, we may not be successful in integrating an acquired business or technology as successfully as expected, such integration may require spending more resources or we may not receive the expected return on our investments;

 - we may encounter difficulties related to the management of technologies of the acquired company or its business lines or our entry into new markets where we have limited or no direct experience or where competitors may have stronger market positions;

-- we may not realize the anticipated revenue increase from an acquisition for various reasons, including a large number of customers declining to renew software license updates and product support contracts; our inability to sell the acquired products to our customer base; or contracts of an acquired company not permitting timely revenue recognition;
+- we may not realize the anticipated revenue increase from an acquisition for various reasons, such as a large number of customers declining to renew software license updates and product support contracts, our inability to sell the acquired products to our customer base or contracts of an acquired company not permitting timely revenue recognition;

 - we may have difficulty incorporating acquired technologies or products with our existing product lines, as well as maintaining uniform standards, architecture, controls, procedures and policies;

 - as a result of our acquisitions, we may have multiple product lines that are offered, priced and supported in different ways, which could cause confusion among consumers and delays in supply or delivery and result in product discontinuity and a reduction in sales;

 - we may have cost overruns resulting from the continued support and development of acquired products, from general and administrative functions that support new business models or from associated regulations that prove to be more complicated than originally expected;